PennLINC/PennLINC.github.io/docs/meta-analysis/setup.md

 ## 0. Setup
 ### 0.1.
 Getting oriented with background literature
 Before starting the systematic review, do a background search on previous reviews in this topic.
-You don’t have to try to find every single review that’s been out there (you’ll get a better sense of it as you screen through abstracts), but the most cited reviews are a helpful start.
+You don't have to try to find every single review that's been out there (you'll get a better sense of it as you screen through abstracts), but the most cited reviews are a helpful start.

 The most important thing in a meta-analysis is a rigorously defined question and outcome measure of interest.
 These pieces of information are most helpful to note when defining your question:
 * How a condition is defined and examples of it (e.g., chronic pain)